MuzzammilAfridi/Lexisg-frontend-intern-test-/README.md

 ## How Citation Linking Was Handled

-Citation linking is handled by **adding a clickable citation to each response**.
-Every citation includes:

-- A **direct link** to the cited PDF document
-- The **paragraph reference** mentioned in the citation text (e.g., "Para 7 of the document")
-- On click, the PDF **opens in a new browser tab**, allowing the user to manually verify the referenced legal material

-This design mimics how Lexi enables users to **trace AI-generated legal responses back to actual legal documents** for transparency and validation.
+Adding a clickable citation to the response is how citation linking is done.
+A direct link to the cited PDF is provided in every citation.
+The relevant document opens in a new tab when the user selects the citation.
+The paragraph for manual reference is also mentioned in the citation text.
+The design mimics how Lexi enables users to link AI-generated legal responses to actual documents.

 ---